Life at the Oxford University Press

 - I’m trying to learn Portuguese.

-- Franz Drinks… I think I’m going to do some housekeeping over the weekend, and perhaps adding some long overdue features.
+- Franz Drinks… I think I’m going to do some housekeeping soon, and perhaps adding some long overdue features.

 - Bass guitars are on a bit of a break, but I’m planning on changing that soon.

 - Lots of articles, reports, white papers, books, mainly on product management, linguistics, and parenting.
 Essentially skilling up for the big news this 2019 is bringing—new job and Frosty.

 - Catching up with It’s Always Sunny in Philadelphia on Netflix.
 Started watching it right after Josh and I Think You Should Leave.
 Been loving Netflix’s comedy catalogue lately.